Long-Term Open-Pit Mine Planning with Large Neighbourhood Search

+This section provides a plain language description of the mathematical model capturing our long-term open-pit mine planning problem.
 We view a set of mines as a collection of pits, with constraints formed over sets of pits.
-We use $\mathcal{M}$ to denote the set of pits, and $m$ to denote a specific pit.
-A flow network is defined for each pit, as described below.
-Each of these networks contains a source node, which we also denote by $m$, representing the pit from which blocks are extracted, and a number of destination nodes.
-These destinations, capturing stockpiles, crushers, processing plants, and dumps, are connected to a virtual node $r$, for each saleable product $r \in \mathcal{R}$.
-Tables \ref{tab:SetsIndices}--\ref{tab:Parameters} identify and define the sets, variables, and parameters involved in our long-term mine planning model.
+A flow network is defined for each pit, containing a source node denoting the pit from which blocks are extracted, and a number of destinations.
+These destinations capture stockpiles, crushers, processing plants, dumps, and a node for each product.
+Figure \ref{fig:Model} shows how material flows from sources to destinations, and between destinations.
+Each pit contains a set of blocks, and each block a set of parcels representing different material types.
+Continuous flow variables define how much of each parcel flows along each of the solid arrows connecting parcels to destinations (dumps, stockpiles and crushers), and between destinations (stockpiles and crushers, crushers and plants, and plants to products).
+The full mathematical model is provided in the appendix (\textit{Model Formulation}).
+Table \ref{tab:Decisions} defines the decision variables of our model.